Juvenile Indigent Defense Delivery System

 Determination of Indigence

 Parents or guardians are obligated “to pay for compensation and reasonable expenses for counsel for the youth….”
 Or.
-Rev. Stat. § 419C.020(1)(a).
-Therefore, the court may order the parent or guardian to pay all or part of the administrative costs of the indigence determination and all or part of the costs of counsel.
+Rev. Stat.
+Ann. § 419C.020(1)(a).
+Therefore, the court may order the parent or guardian to pay all or part of the administrative costs of the indigence determination and all or part of the costs of counsel and related services.
 Or.
-Rev. Stat. § 419C.203(1).
-In addition, the court may order a nonindigent youth to pay some of the costs.
+Rev. Stat.
+Ann. § 419C.203(1).
+In addition, the court may order a nonindigent youth to pay some or all of the costs related to the provision of the appointed counsel.
 Or.
-Rev. Stat. § 419C.203(1).
+Rev. Stat.
+Ann. § 419C.203(1).

 A youth or parent requesting court-appointed counsel must complete a detailed financial statement on which the indigence determination will be based.
 Or.
-Rev. Stat. § 151.485.
+Rev. Stat.
+Ann. § 151.485(2).
 Indigence is defined as being “financially unable to retain adequate counsel without substantial hardship in providing basic economic necessities” for oneself or one’s dependents, under standards established by the Public Defense Services Commission.
 Or.
-Rev. Stat. § 151.485(1).
+Rev. Stat.
+Ann. § 151.485(1).

 In determining whether a youth should pay some of the costs, “the court shall also consider the reformative effect of having the youth pay.
-The court may order that a portion of any moneys earned by the youth in juvenile work projects be used to pay costs ordered under subsection (1) of this section.”
+The court may order that a portion of any moneys earned by the youth in juvenile work projects be used to pay costs [related to appointed counsel].”
 Or.
-Rev. Stat. § 419C.203(4).
+Rev. Stat.
+Ann. § 419C.203(4).

 Waiver of Counsel